aamir-sultan/aqlrv32-setup/docs/project_compressed_intructions.md

 # Project Compressed Instructions

-Compressed instructions are a set instructions which are of 16 bit length in the RISC-V architechture.
-The Compressed instruction are represented by the charachter "C" in RISC-V specifications.
+Compressed instructions are a set of instructions which has length 16 bit with respect to RISC-V architechture.
+The Compressed instruction are represented by the character "C" in RISC-V specifications.

-In this project, the team needs to add compressed instruction extension (C extension) to the core (aqlrv32).
-Originally the core supports I and M extensions.
+In this project, the team needs to add compressed instruction extension ("C" extension) to the core (aqlrv32).
+Originally the core supports "I" and "M" extensions.

 ## Team Members